With Some Players Bowing Out, Trump Hosts Red Sox At The White House

 "I've used my voice on many occasions so that Puerto Ricans are not forgotten," Cora told the paper.
 "And my absence [from the White House] is no different.
 As such, at this moment, I don't feel comfortable celebrating in the White House."

-The Red Sox players are hardly the first to stay home to protest the Trump administration, but it comes as the ball club has been making great efforts to live down its reputation as a racist organization, a legacy that owner John Henry has said has "haunted" the team.
-Last year, the team successfully fought to change the name of Yawkey Street alongside Fenway Park to distance the team from its late, former owner Tom Yawkey, who was known as much for his historically racist ball club as he was for his great philanthropy.
+The Red Sox players are hardly the first to stay home to protest the Trump administration.
+But it comes as the ball club has been making great efforts to live down its reputation as a racist organization, a legacy that owner John Henry has said has "haunted" the team.
+Last year, the team successfully fought to change the name of Yawkey Street alongside Fenway Park to distance the team from its late former owner Tom Yawkey, who was known as much for his historically racist ball club as he was for his great philanthropy.

-The team's current owners have also launched a program promoting inclusion called "Take the Lead" and they have taken a zero tolerance stance against racist fans, banning offenders for life.
-Red Sox CEO Sam Kennedy says the team didn't want to make a political statement by snubbing the White house.
+The team's current owners have also launched a program promoting inclusion called "Take the Lead," and they have taken a zero-tolerance stance against racist fans, banning offenders for life.
+Red Sox CEO Sam Kennedy says the team didn't want to make a political statement by snubbing the White House.
 But many say the Sox split decision is another kind of statement.

-"It's basically the white Sox who'll be going" as one local sportswriter put it.
+"It's basically the white Sox who'll be going," as one local sportswriter put it.

 Alex Cora has confirmed newspaper report he will not make the trip to meet the president.
 So basically it’s the white Sox who’ll be going.— Steve Buckley (@BuckinBoston) May 5, 2019